 Energy Arbitration in China

-The Asia-Pacific region is without a doubt becoming the unrivalled centre of the global energy trade.1 By the end of 2040, most of the world’s oil and gas exports will likely be headed to the region.2 China is now the world’s largest oil importer and second-largest oil consumer.
-The China National Petroleum Corporation (CNPC) projects the country’s dependence on foreign oil will hit a new high of 62 per cent in 2016,3 and outbound investment in oil and gas in the past few years have reached multibillion dollar levels.
+The Asia-Pacific region is without a doubt becoming the unrivalled centre of the global energy trade.1 Global demand for energy is expected to climb about 25 per cent by the end of 2040, with a significant contribution from the expanding economies in the Asia Pacific region.2 China is now the world’s largest crude oil importer and it is expected that China’s apparent oil demand will continue to rise by 4.6 per cent year on year to hit 600 million metric tonnes (12.05 million barrels per day) in 2018.3 China’s outbound investment in oil and gas in the past few years has reached multibillion-dollar levels.
 There has also been increased activity in shale gas as companies gain more experience and drilling costs decrease.
-Furthermore, China has the largest generating capacity of renewable energy in the world and is by far the number one investor in clean energy.4
+Furthermore, China has the largest generating capacity of renewable energy in the world and is by far the largest force in global clean energy development.4

 China’s energy sector is highly regulated.
-A rigid licensing regime applies to upstream E&P,5 and exclusive rights have been given to CNPC and Sinopec for onshore oil E&P, CNOOC for offshore oil E&P and four SOEs for coal-bed methane E&P.6 Foreign companies seeking to invest in E&P activities in China must partner with one of these SOEs, mainly through production sharing contracts (PSC) and Sino-foreign joint venture agreements (JVA); its participating interests must not exceed 50 per cent.
+A rigid licensing regime applies to upstream E&P,5 and exclusive rights have been given to CNPC and Sinopec for onshore oil E&P, CNOOC for offshore oil E&P and four SOEs for coal-bed methane E&P.6 Foreign companies seeking to invest in E&P activities in China must partner with one of these SOEs, mainly through production-sharing contracts (PSC) and Sino-foreign joint venture agreements (JVAs); its participating interests must not exceed 50 per cent.

 Dispute resolution mechanism and governing law

-Arbitration is the most popular avenue for resolving international energy disputes and Asian PSC disputes between foreign private investors and host government entities have been referred to arbitration under the ICC, SCC and UNCITRAL rules.
-The law of the resource country is often mandatorily applied to govern PSCs and joint operation agreements (JOA).
+Arbitration is the most popular avenue for resolving international energy disputes and Asian PSC disputes between foreign private investors and host government entities have been referred to arbitration under the International Chamber of Commerce (ICC), the Stockholm Chamber of Commerce (SCC) and UNCITRAL rules.
+The law of the resource country is often mandatorily applied to govern PSCs and joint-operation agreements.
 English law is often the governing law of international oil and gas contracts, particularly master agreements, share purchase agreements, construction contracts and long-term export agreements.

-Due to restrictions on a foreign company’s capacity to distribute oil and gas in China, long-term sale and purchase agreements (SPA) and distribution agreements are often between domestic entities and lack a ‘foreign-related element’.
+Owing to restrictions on a foreign company’s capacity to distribute oil and gas in China, long-term sale and purchase agreements (SPAs) and distribution agreements are often between domestic entities and lack a ‘foreign-related element’.
 China’s highest court, the Supreme People’s Court (SPC), has long taken the view that a clause for foreign arbitration in a purely domestic contract with no ‘foreign-related element’ is invalid and unenforceable, based on a narrow interpretation of the components of such an element.
 Note that foreign invested entities incorporated under Chinese law are considered domestic entities.
-The court in one recent case considered the source of capital and the special circumstances of performance in the Shanghai Free Trade Zone to support a finding of a ‘foreign-related element’ in the contract between two domestic entities.8 As other cases can be easily distinguished, enforcement risks remain for parties who agree on foreign arbitration.
+In a notice issued by the SPC in 2016, wholly foreign-owned enterprises that are registered within a pilot free trade zone are permitted to submit disputes to arbitration seated outside mainland China, regardless of whether a ‘foreign-related element’ exists in the case.8 Encouraging as the notice may be, enforcement risks remain for parties not incorporated in a pilot free trade zone who agree on foreign arbitration.

 Legal issues arising from energy disputes

-Nevertheless, energy activities often involve high-risk and myriad commercial and technical arrangements and many energy contracts cover a long period of time, for example, LNG SPAs usually have 20-year terms.
+Nevertheless, energy activities often involve high-risk and myriad commercial and technical arrangements, and many energy contracts cover a long period of time; for example, LNG contracts usually have 20-year terms.
 Accordingly, a variety of issues and disputes arise, some of which the remainder of this article will analyse from the perspective of Chinese law and practice, with reference to international practices.
 Given that many arbitral awards are not publicly available and many issues require a fact-driven inquiry, our analysis is a general one and a particular circumstance in actuality will of course involve other considerations.

 Despite the advantages of drafting contracts in clear and unequivocal language, it is often impossible to anticipate the range of circumstances that a clause can and should cover over the entire contract term.
 The parties may also leave differences on the specificity of a clause unresolved and draft a broad and vague clause so that they can sign and begin to effect the objective of the contract.
 As a result, contract interpretation is a recurring theme in energy arbitration, the inquiry of which is closely related to the governing law of the contract.